-PROCHOT# will not be asserted when the processor is in the Stop Grant, Sleep, and Deep Sleep low power states (internal clocks stopped.).
+PROCHOT# is not asserted when the processor is in the Stop Grant, Sleep, and Deep Sleep low-power states (internal clocks stopped.).
 As a result, the thermal diode reading must be used as a safeguard to maintain the processor junction temperature within maximum specification.
 If the platform thermal solution is not able to maintain the processor junction temperature within the maximum specification, the system must initiate an orderly shutdown to prevent damage.
-If the processor enters one of the above low power states with PROCHOT# already asserted, PROCHOT# will remain asserted until the processor exits the low power state and the processor junction temperature drops below the thermal trip point.
+If the processor enters one of the above low-power states with PROCHOT# already asserted, PROCHOT# remains asserted until the processor exits the low-power state and the processor junction temperature drops below the thermal trip point.

-If Thermal Monitor automatic mode is disabled, the processor will be operating out of specification.
-Regardless of enabling the automatic or on-demand modes, in the event of a catastrophic cooling failure, the processor will automatically shut down when the silicon has reached a temperature of approximately 125°C. At this point the THERMTRIP# signal will go active.
+If Intel Thermal Monitor automatic mode is disabled, the processor operates out of specification.
+Regardless of enabling the automatic or on-demand modes, in the event of a catastrophic cooling failure, the processor automatically shuts down when the silicon has reached a temperature of approximately 125°C. At this point the THERMTRIP# signal goes active.
 THERMTRIP# activation is independent of processor activity and does not generate any bus cycles.
 When THERMTRIP# is asserted, the processor core voltage must be shut down within the time specified in Chapter 3.